mcgill-csus/mcgill-csus-docs/constitution/body.md

 ## Vice-President Internal

-The Vice-President Internal will be responsible for the organization of social, cultural and other activities for the members of the CSUS, be chair of the Social Activities Committee (SAC), maintain and promote relations with other Faculties, Student Associations, and administrative bodies of the University (Internal Affairs), and be responsible for the society's facilities and equipment.
+The Vice-President Internal will be responsible for the organization of social, cultural and other activities for the members of CSUS, be chair of the Social Activities Committee (SAC), maintain and promote relations with other Faculties, Student Associations, and administrative bodies of the University (Internal Affairs), and be responsible for the society's facilities and equipment.

 ## Vice-President Finance

-The Vice-President Finance will, in cooperation with the Executive Council, prepare the annual budget of the CSUS, which includes the actual expenditures from the previous year, before October 15, in cooperation with the Executive Council, manage the funds of the CSUS, keep proper financial accounts and records, and prepare a year-end financial report by April 14th for review by an independent person at minimal cost to the society.
+The Vice-President Finance will, in cooperation with the Executive Council, prepare the annual budget of CSUS, which includes the actual expenditures from the previous year, before October 15, in cooperation with the Executive Council, manage the funds of CSUS, keep proper financial accounts and records, and prepare a year-end financial report by April 14th for review by an independent person at minimal cost to the society.

 ## Vice-President Academic

-The Vice-President Academic will be responsible for all educational and curricular concerns of the CSUS, whether they are internal or external to the University, may represent a student, upon the demand of the student in writing, in any judicial or academic or social proceedings taken against the student by the University, or a delegate appointed by the University, and be chair of the University Academic Committee (UAC).
+The Vice-President Academic will be responsible for all educational and curricular concerns of CSUS, whether they are internal or external to the University, may represent a student, upon the demand of the student in writing, in any judicial or academic or social proceedings taken against the student by the University, or a delegate appointed by the University, and be chair of the University Academic Committee (UAC).

 ## Vice-President Administration

-The Vice-President Administration will be responsible for preparing and issuing agendas and minutes of the CSUS Executive Council meetings and General Assemblies at least three school days prior to any CSUS Executive Council meeting or General Assembly; promote and coordinate communication within the Society; maintain the files of the Society; ensure members of the CSUS Executive Council attend meetings and properly maintain their presence on necessary parts of source control; be responsible to have official minutes of the Executives and the General Assembly publicly available; and serve as an ex-officio member of all Society committees;
+The Vice-President Administration will be responsible for preparing and issuing agendas and minutes of CSUS Executive Council meetings and General Assemblies at least three school days prior to any CSUS Executive Council meeting or General Assembly; promote and coordinate communication within the Society; maintain the files of the Society; ensure members of CSUS Executive Council attend meetings and properly maintain their presence on necessary parts of source control; be responsible to have official minutes of the Executives and the General Assembly publicly available; and serve as an ex-officio member of all Society committees;

 ## U1 Representative